Lidija Liepiņa: Biography

 Her research on corrosion began around the same time.
 According to Lydia's student Janis Stradins, "this was caused by the solution of practical problems in the protection of aircraft from corrosion, the search for effective inhibitors.
 Thus, the solution of the defense problem and for the second time in her life it led Lidija Liepiņa to a new direction: after the end of the war she was destined to become the founder of the school of corrosionists in Riga".

 In 1945, Lidija was offered a position at the University of Latvia.
 Until the end of 1946, she combined work in Moscow and Riga, and in 1946, she finally moved to Riga accepting the position of professor at the Department of Physical Chemistry.
 In August 1945, Professor Liepiņa was awarded an academic pension for merit in the field of chemical science in the amount of 300 roubles (56.6 dollars).

 On July 1, 1946, Lidija Liepiņa also started working at the Institute of Chemistry of the Academy of Sciences of the Latvian SSR (later is called the Institute of Inorganic Chemistry of the Academy of Sciences of the Latvian SSR).
 In the period from 1946 to 1958 she served as deputy director of the institute, as a director of the institute between 1958 and 1959, and as a head of the Laboratory of Physical Chemistry in 1959–1960.
 Since 1960 she had been a senior researcher at the same institute.

 By the early 1950s, Lidija had published over 60 scientific papers, and in 1951, she became the first of the Latvian chemists elected as an academician of the Latvian Socialist Soviet Republic Academy of Sciences.
 She worked at the University of Latvia until 1958, then got a job in the Riga Technical University where she created the Department of Physical Chemistry.

-In 1960, Liepiņa was awarded the Order of the Red Banner of Labor for many years of scientific and pedagogical activity.
+In 1960, Liepiņa was awarded the Order of the Red Banner of Labour for many years of scientific and pedagogical activity.
 In 1962, she was honored by the Supreme Council of the Latvian Socialist Soviet Republic.
-In 1965, she was granted the title Hero of Socialist Labor with the "Hammer and Sickle" gold medal and the Order of Lenin.
+In 1965, she was granted the title Hero of Socialist Labour with the "Hammer and Sickle" gold medal and the Order of Lenin.

 For all the years of his fruitful activity, Lidija has traveled abroad many times to participate in international conferences and congresses of chemists in Germany, England and Italy.
 By the end of her career, she had written, or co-written over 210 scientific papers, and in 1971, she was awarded a special diploma from the Ministry of Higher and Secondary Education.

 In 1972 she retired and stayed to live with her sister in Riga.
 Lidija Liepiņa died in Riga on September 4, 1985, in Riga at the age of 94.
 She was buried in the First Forest Cemetery of Riga after a state funeral which was attended by senior officers of the Soviet Armed Forces and scientists.